deeplearning4j/deeplearning4j/architecture.md

 # architecture

-In building Deeplearning4j, we made a series of design decisions explained in depth below.
+In building Deeplearning4j, we made a series of design decisions, explained in depth below.

 ### minibatch processing